LingyiHongfd/lvos-evaluation/README.md

 Note: `default_lvos_path` is the valid split path.

-Otherwise, you can specify the path in every call using using the flag `--lvos_path /path/to/LVOS` when calling `evaluation_method.py`.
+Otherwise, you can specify the path in every call by using the flag `--lvos_path /path/to/LVOS` when calling `evaluation_method.py`.

 Once the evaluation has finished, two different CSV files will be generated inside the folder with the results: